Best Diet Plan For Marathon Runners

 Race aid stations:

-At the aid stations, they usually provide the cups containing about 150 ml.
+At the aid stations, they usually provide cups containing about 150 ml.
 You have to consume the fluids according to your sweat rate.
-At an average scale, a runner’s stomach will use up about 200 ml of fluid every 15 minutes during running.
+On an average scale, a runner’s stomach will use up about 200 ml of fluid every 15 minutes during running.
 Improvements can be made with training and practice if required.

 Summary